kumbulanit/t-sql/tech company/untitled/Presentations/Module8_Enhanced_Theory_Presentation.md

 WHERE IsActive = 1
     AND HireDate >= '2020-01-01'
 -- 3. GROUP BY: Group rows by specified columns
-GROUP BY Department, JobTitle
+GROUP BY DepartmentID, JobTitle
 -- 4. HAVING: Filter groups (after grouping)
 HAVING COUNT(*) >= 3
     AND AVG(BaseSalary) > 50000
 -- 6. ORDER BY: Sort final result set
-ORDER BY Department, AverageSalary DESC;
+ORDER BY DepartmentID, AverageSalary DESC;
 ```

 #### **Grouping Rules and Constraints**